Data processing agreement (DPA)

 - Alignment with your configured data retention policies

-How to request a DPA
+How to access the DPA

 Why jurisdiction matters for your DPA